mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ]
 ```

-> ## '/api/reservations/id/:id'
+> ## '/api/reservations/:id'
 > * Takes in a reservation_id parameter in the url.
-> * Returns a single reservation and detailed customer info in an array of a single object.
+> * Returns an array containing a single reservation object.
-> * This route should be used in conjunction with the **/api/reservations/res-rooms/id/:id** route to get all rooms associated with this reservation.
+> * This route should be used in conjunction with the **/api/reservations/:id/res-rooms** route to get all rooms associated with this reservation.
 ```
-// sample response from the '/api/reservations/id/:id' GET route [
+// sample response from this route
+[
     {
         "reservation_id": 1001,